-In February 2023, the CMS introduced an option for parents who have experienced domestic abuse to allow the CMS to collect and make payments for them without the other parent’s (ie the abusive parent’s) consent being required.
-This is intended to help support parents subject to stopped payments or to attempts at financial abuse or control in relation to child maintenance payments.
+In February 2023, the CMS introduced an option for parents who have experienced domestic abuse to allow the CMS to collect and make payments for them without the ABUSIVE parent’s consent being required.
+This is intended to help support parents who are subject to stopped payments or attempts at financial abuse or control in relation to child maintenance payments.
 The CMS application fee will be waived in these instances, but the relevant percentage deductions will still be made to the payments.
-CMS staff are also to receive mandatory training on responding to instances of domestic abuse.
+CMS staff are also required to receive mandatory training on responding to instances of domestic abuse.

 How much child maintenance will you receive/pay?

-You can use this child maintenance calculator provided by the government to work out an estimate of the amount that would be required under the rules used by the CMS.
+To help you work out how much child maintenance you should pay or you will receive, you can use the Government’s child maintenance calculator.
+This can help you work out an estimate of the amount that would be required under the rules used by the CMS.
 This figure can also be helpful in family based arrangements, serving as a basis for agreement.